Understanding 20 out of 28: Percentages, Fractions, and Real-World Applications

 -

 Probability and Risk Assessment: Percentages are used to express probabilities and risks.
-For instance, if there's a 20/28 chance of a particular event happening, the probability is approximately 71.4%.
+Take this case: if there's a 20/28 chance of a particular event happening, the probability is approximately 71.4%.

 Different Ways to Calculate Percentages